AlexisBalayre/future-position-prediction-for-aircraft-refueling/README.md

 ## Overview

-This repository contains the source code for predicting the future position and size of the pressure refuelling port on commercial aircraft using advanced deep learning techniques.
-The project integrates object detection models with sequence models to achieve accurate predictions in various scenarios.
+This repository contains the code and resources for the MSc thesis “Future Position Prediction for Pressure Refuelling Port of Commercial Aircraft.”
+The project focuses on developing a robust framework that predicts the future position of the refuelling port on commercial aircraft, enhancing the automation of aircraft refuelling systems using deep learning techniques.

 ## Repository Structure